 Glutamine is available in capsules, tablets, and powder.
 The typical dosage of glutamine is 3 to 5 grams daily.
 An alternate recommendation is 20 to 30 grams of whey protein concentrate.

 No side effects have been reported at dosages as high as 21 grams per day.

 No adverse drug interactions are known.
 Glutamine may reduce some of the side effects of drugs on the gastrointestinal tract.

 If you are trying to heal your gut, I definitely recommend glutamine.
 There are other recommendations as well.
 For example, prebiotics usually refer to non-digestible, but fermentable dietary fibers that promote the health of the microbiome.
 I really like the formula that I developed for Enzymedica.
 It is called GI Recovery.
-It not only contains glutamine, it also is a next generation prebiotic formula that provides a wide range of diverse prebiotic compounds that support, promote, and nourish microbiome diversity – a key goal to a healthy guy.
+It not only contains glutamine, it also is a next generation probiotic formula that provides a wide range of diverse prebiotic compounds that support, promote, and nourish microbiome diversity – a key goal to a healthy gut.
 It features the Ohtaka Superfood Blend, a uniquely crafted blend of 50 fermented superfoods, including fruit and vegetable powders.
 The formula is also rich in prebiotic fibers like gum acacia and galacto-oligosaccharides.
 Take one serving per day for general GI health and two servings if you are in need of more aggressive support.